secretpizzaparty/better-plugin-recommendations/readme.txt

 This plugin uses a web service to serve up the plugin results.
 The service is located at https://better-plugin-recommendations.now.sh

+== Screenshots ==
+1. It looks and acts exactly like the default "Recommended" tab (just with better recommendations).

 == Changelog ==

 = 1.0 =